Milo-group/MoleCLIP/README.md

 Before starting the pretraining process, ensure your dataset files are correctly formatted and in the appropriate directory.
 Dataset Format
 A dataset file should be a CSV containing the following four columns: indices, smiles, classes_1, and classes_2.
 The class columns refer to the pseudo-labels assigned by a fingerprint-based clustering procedure.

-#### Example Usage
+#### Example Usage with a ChEMBL Subset
+To illustrate the process, we've created a small subset of the ChEMBL25 dataset, which includes 3,000 molecules.
-To generate the necessary CSV file and corresponding pretraining images:
+##### Steps to Generate the Dataset CSV and Pretraining Images:
-1. Place a text file containing molecular SMILES strings (one per line) in the Datasets folder within a subfolder named after the dataset.
-For example, for the chembl_25_subset dataset, the file path should be: MoleCLIP/Datasets/chembl_25_subset/chembl_25_subset.txt
+1. Prepare a .txt file containing the molecular SMILES strings, one per line.
+Place this file in the Datasets folder within a subdirectory named after your dataset.
+For example, for the chembl_25_subset, the file should be located at: MoleCLIP/Datasets/Pretraining/chembl_25_subset/chembl_25_subset.txt
 2. Generate the dataset CSV and pretraining images by running the following commands:
 ```
 cd Code/Preprocessing